 This Eggs in Hell recipe was inspired by the first time I tried Shakshuka!
 Have you tried Shakshuka yet?
-I just tried it for the first time and it was love at first bite.
+I just tried it for the first time, and it was love at first bite.
 Typically, Shakshuka is a Mediterranean breakfast dish of baked eggs in a tomato sauce that incorporates spices from that region; paprika, cayenne, cumin.

-I’ve had modified versions of this dish that incorporated a variety of diced vegetables from sweet potato to eggplant, and absolutely loved them.
-But, each time I’ve eaten it, I’ve thought to myself, “I should make Italian Shakshuka.”
-Honestly, italian flavors hit my palate a bit better!
+I’ve had modified versions of this dish that incorporated a variety of diced vegetables from sweet potato to eggplant and absolutely loved them.
+But each time I’ve eaten it, I’ve thought to myself, “I should make Italian Shakshuka.”
+Honestly, Italian flavors hit my palate a bit better!

 Eggs in Hell | Eggs in Purgatory | Italian Shakshuka | Baked Eggs Recipe